PriyaranjanKS/FusionDevBlogs/_posts/2024-08-19-Copilot-Llama.md

 ![Create Variable](\images\13_CopilotLlama\22.png)

 9. The output of the Dataverse Table Connector(varSalesTable) will contain lots of system columns as well .
 We will need to format the table to filter and ensure only the needed columns are present.
-To do this let’s initialize a variable to hold the output of Dataverse connector.
+To do this let’s initialize a variable to hold the new filtered output of the Dataverse connector.

 ![Initialize Variable](\images\13_CopilotLlama\39.png)